Trust-Anchor-Group/IdApp/README.md

 any vulnerabilities you have found.
 Such contributions are much appreciated and will be acknowledged.
 (Note that informing us about vulnerabilities in public fora, such as issues here on GitHub, counts as publishing, and not private.)

 * For **Commercial use**.
-Use of the white-label TAG Xamarin App for commercial use is permitted.
+Use of the white-label TAG Digital ID App for commercial use is permitted.
 Replication and re-publication of source code is permitted with attribution to the [original source code repository](https://github.com/Trust-Anchor-Group/XamarinApp), as well as a license agreement including provisions equivalent to this license agreement.

 **Note**: All rights to the source code are reserved and exclusively owned by Trust Anchor Group AB.
-Any contributions made to the TAG Xamarin App repository become the intellectual property of Trust Anchor Group AB.
+Any contributions made to the TAG Digital ID App repository become the intellectual property of Trust Anchor Group AB.

 This software is provided by the copyright holder and contributors "as is" and any express or implied warranties, including, but not limited to, the implied